Skip to main content

 Banner and dashboard notificationsBanner and dashboard notifications

-To act on alerts, select them and choose an Action from the dropdown menu.
-Click the hammer icon to execute the action.
-The action options are:
+To act on alerts, select them and choose one of the Actions from the dropdown menu:

 • Delete with Detailed Confirmation: Displays a confirmation dialog of the items selected for deleting.
 Note that this action only deletes notifications and not the alert conditions that triggered them.